-Most antivirus programs identify newdotnet7_22.dll as malware, for instance Kaspersky identifies it as not-a-virus:AdWare.Win32.NewDotNet.i, and Symantec identifies it as Adware.NDotNet.
+Most antivirus programs identify newdotnet7_22.dll as malware—for instance Kaspersky identifies it as not-a-virus:AdWare.Win32.NewDotNet.i, and Symantec identifies it as Adware.NDotNet.

 The free file information forum can help you find out how to remove it.
-If you know more about this file, please leave a comment or a hint for other users.
+If you have additional information about this file, please leave a comment or a suggestion for other users.

-The file size on Windows 7/XP is 614,400 bytes.
+The file size on Windows 10/8/7/XP is 614,400 bytes.

 Recommended: Identify newdotnet7_22.dll related errors

 Important: You should check the newdotnet7_22.dll process on your PC to see if it is a threat.
 If New.net Domains has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 The following programs have also been shown useful for a deeper analysis: Security Task Manager examines the active newdotnet7_22 process on your computer and clearly tells you what it is doing.
 Malwarebytes' well-known anti-malware tool tells you if the newdotnet7_22.dll on your computer displays annoying ads, slowing it down.
 This type of unwanted adware program is not considered by some antivirus software to be a virus and is therefore not marked for cleanup.

 A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.